Allen County, Indiana Places

 Hayden Park 1876 - 1986 - John Nuckol's Memorial Park

-Located in the block at Jefferson Boulevard, Harmar Street, Maumee Avenue, and King Street, Street View photo at Google maps
+Located in the block at Jefferson Boulevard, Harmar Street, Maumee Avenue, and King Street, Aerial View photo at Google maps

 1.09 acres, since 1876.
 Nuckols Park was purchased in 1876 from Fred Hayden for $4,500 and was known as Hayden Park until 1986.
 The famous statue of General Anthony Wayne resided in Nuckols Park until it was relocated to its current Freimann Square location in 1973.
 Now, the park features a memorial of its namesake, John Nuckols, the first African-American city councilman.
 The “East Central” monument now resides in Nuckols Park.
 This monument was previously located right across the street.
 A bend in E. Jefferson Blvd. was straightened and the monument was carefully relocated to the corner of Maumee Ave and Jefferson Blvd.
 Copied from Nuckols Memorial Park at City of Fort Wayne Parks & Recreation.